 A second species from WA in fall and boreal Quebec in September has 10% different DNA, the one specimen photographed seemed less stocky without as obvious a veil, but let's not read too much into one photograph yet.

 Hygrophorus albiflavus - a slender, white waxy with a fibrillose veil.
 Viscid stipe.
 Only known from the OR type.
 Unknown trees.
 Large spores.

-A distinctive orange-brown and/or olive-brown veiled relatively stocky conifer common waxy that may prefer 2-3 needle pine.
+A distinctive orange-brown and/or olive-brown veiled supposedly stocky (but sometimes slender) conifer common waxy that may prefer 2-3 needle pine.
 This is our local species that has been going by the name H. hypothejus.
 H&S found one example of the common H. 'hypothejus' without a viscid stem and described it as H. siccipes from Oregon, putting a lot of weight on the viscidity of the stem as an indicator of not only species, but what would now be subgenus.
 It turns out that whether viscid stemmed or not, they are the same species, and ours is not the same as the European H. hypothejus, so now we have a proper name for our species.
 Ironically, most of them are viscid stemmed but now the name of our species means "dry stemmed".
-One sequence from WA has slightly different DNA, 2 bp differences and one indel in ITS1 (which isn't a lot) but three whole chunks of ITS2 DNA are different (not just single base pairs).
-Perhaps those changes happened as a single event and this doesn't justify a different species.
+This species has, like perhaps many Hygrophoraceae will turn out to have, a lot of genetic variation (~2% or so), but as no ecological, morphologic or microscopic differences have been found, it is officially all one species.

 Hygrophorus siccipes © Michael Beug

-A species from Quebec is very similar and also with pines, but a little more slender with duller colours that tend to fade, and its DNA has been found in CA and boreal BC.
+A species from Quebec is very similar and also with pines, but more consistently slender and with duller colours that tend to fade, and its DNA has been found in CA and boreal BC.
 It may occur here, as H&S reported both robust and slender forms from the PNW, so we need to look for it.

 possible Hygrophorus boyeri © Kit Scates Barnhart